Johor Bahru: Economy

-Johor Bahru is one of the fastest-growing cities in Malaysia after Kuala Lumpur.
+Johor Bahru is the fastest-growing city in terms of urbanisation in Malaysia, according to Euromonitor International.
 It is the main commercial centre for Johor and is located in the Indonesia–Malaysia–Singapore Growth Triangle.
+Johor Bahru is also the core city of Johor Bahru District, the second-largest district economy in Malaysia.
+It ranks second in the nation behind the capital, Kuala Lumpur, in terms of economic competitiveness and prosperity, according to the United Nations and Resonance, and is currently the 29th best Asian city, second in Malaysia after Kuala Lumpur.

-Tertiary-based industry dominates the economy with many international tourists from the regions visiting the city.
-It is the centre of financial services, commerce and retail, arts and culture, hospitality, urban tourism, plastic manufacturing, electrical and electronics and food processing.
+It is classified as Zone A of Iskandar Malaysia, the nation's largest special economic zone by investment value.
+Under this flagship zone, Johor Bahru has been designated by the government to develop various economic activities, such as finance, commerce and retail, and hospitality.
+It is also the centre of arts and culture, hospitality, urban tourism, plastic manufacturing, electrical and electronics and food processing.
 The main shopping districts are located within the city, with a number of large shopping malls located in the suburbs.

-Johor Bahru is the location of numerous conferences, congress and trade fairs, such as the Eastern Regional Organisation for Planning and Housing and the World Islamic Economic Forum.
+Johor Bahru hosts numerous international conferences, congress and trade fairs, such as the Nikkei Forum, Eastern Regional Organisation for Planning and Housing and World Islamic Economic Forum.
 The city is the first in Malaysia to practise a low-carbon economy.
+In 2021, Johor Bahru was ranked 432nd globally in the Global City Lab's global cities report that assesses cities' economic brand values, the second in Malaysia after Kuala Lumpur.

+Tertiary-based industry dominates the economy with many international tourists from the regions visiting the city.
 The city has a very close economic relationship with Singapore.
-There are around 3,000 logistic lorries crossing between Johor Bahru and Singapore every day for delivering goods between the two sides for trading activities.
-Many residents in Singapore frequently visit the city during the weekends; some of them have also chosen to live in the city.
 Many of the city's residents work in Singapore.
+Around 3,000 logistic lorries travel between Johor Bahru and Singapore every day for delivering goods and trading activities.
+Many residents in Singapore frequently visit the city; some of them have also chosen to live in the city.
+In 2025, Johor Bahru is ranked the world's 20th most attractive city for businesses, second in Malaysia after Kuala Lumpur, according to Oliver Wyman.